Developing the Collection: Advocacy and Alliances with Small Presses

 Event Description

-Join us as Levine Querido and Kensington, publishers of award-winning fiction and nonfiction, share how librarians and independent publishers can work together to advocate for a more inclusive and sustainable information ecosystem as well as diverse library collections.
+Join us as Levine Querido, Kensington, and Princeton University Press share how librarians and independent publishers can work together to advocate for a more inclusive and sustainable information ecosystem as well as diverse library collections.

-• Founded in 2019 by Arthur A. Levine, Levine Querido is a dedicated independent publisher committed to discovering and nurturing diverse, underrepresented voices in children's literature.
-Their authors have won Newbery, Caldecott, Printz, and American Indian Youth Literature Awards, among others.
-Levine Querido is based in Montclair, NJ.
+• Founded in 2019, Levine Querido is an independent publisher committed to discovering diverse, underrepresented voices in children's literature.
+Their authors have won Newbery, Caldecott, and Printz Awards, among others.
+They are based in Montclair, NJ.

 Contact Us